aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotation/annotation-add-delete-and-get-annotation/add-annotation-in-existing-pdf-file/_index.md

 ---

 # Add Annotation in existing PDF file

+A Text Annotation is an annotation attached to a specific location in a PDF document.
+When closed, the annotation is displayed as an icon; when opened, it should display a pop-up window containing the note text in the font and size chosen by the reader.

 Annotations are contained by the [Annotations](https://apireference.aspose.com/pdf/net/aspose.pdf.annotations) collection of a particular Page.
 This collection contains the annotations for that individual page only; every page has its own Annotations collection.

 To add an annotation to a particular page, add it to that page’s Annotations collection with the [Add](https://apireference.aspose.com/pdf/net/aspose.pdf.annotations/annotationcollection/methods/add) method.